8 tips to write a request for proposal

 Be transparent about the selection process

-You know what you’re looking for, both in terms of demonstrated capabilities and compatible culture, from a vendor.
+You know what you’re looking for, from a vendor both in terms of demonstrated capabilities and compatible culture.
 Make all of this clear in the request for proposal.
 Explain what you require from the winning bidder and what will disqualify a proposal.
 List the priorities of your company.
 Transparency helps vendors determine if they’re a good match and write more informative responses.

 Format for readability